Flynn’s late 3 lifts San Diego St past San Jose St 59-57

+SAN DIEGO (AP)San Diego State was a second away from its first loss when Malachi Flynn let fly with a long 3-pointer.

+It found nothing but net, sending Viejas Arena into a frenzy and continuing the Aztecs’ remarkable start.

-SAN DIEGO (AP)Malachi Flynn hit a 3-pointer with nine-tenths of a second left to give cold-shooting San Diego State a thrilling 59-57 victory over San Jose State on Sunday for the Aztecs’ first 10-0 start in nine seasons.
+Flynn hit a 3-pointer with nine-tenths of a second left to give the cold-shooting Aztecs a thrilling 59-57 victory over San Jose on Sunday for the Aztecs’ first 10-0 start in nine seasons.

+”That’s what he does.
+That’s why he’s here, to take important shots,” coach Brian Dutcher said about Flynn, a transfer from Washington State. ”He makes hard shots and I can’t say I’m surprised.
+You know he wants a shot and he stepped up and made a really timely one.”

 SDSU (2-0 Mountain West Conference) is off to its best start since opening 20-0 behind Kawhi Leonard in 2010-11.
 That team finished 34-3 after reaching the Sweet 16 for the first time.